sitandr/typst-examples-book/src/packages/README.md

 # Packages

+Quick examples to make it easier choosing a package that is better suited for your task.

+## General

 Typst has packages, but, unlike LaTeX, you need to remember:

 - You need them only for some specialized tasks, basic formatting _can be totally done without them_.